nischay-singh/Trading-Portfolio-Optimization/README.md

 ## Data Processing ##

 After cleaning up the data and filtering the top 150 most liquid stocks, we calculate Garman-Klass Volatility, RSI, ATR, Bollinger Bands, and MACD and normalize them.
+In addition, we obtained Fama-Frech Factors and calculated Rolling-Factor Betas.
 Our model uses these indicators to make predictions.

 ## K-Means Clustering ##